 Spain Retirement Visa Key Summary:

-The Non Lucrative Visa, sometimes called the Spain Retirement Visa, does not allow employment in Spain.
-However, the Non Lucrative Visa allows early retirement in Spain without an age limitation.
-If you meet the minimum income of €25,560 annually, you have a path to legally stay in Europe long-term.
+The Non-Lucrative Residence Visa is often called a retirement visa, as the visa does not allow you to work or conduct any economic activity.
+But, the Non-Lucrative Visa is a long-term stay visa that allows early retirement in Spain without an age limitation.
+If you meet the minimum passive income requirement of €25,560 annually, you have a path to legally stay in Europe long-term.

 Living in Spain: Quick Facts